 Tender chicken with cannellini beans and chilies topped with Monterrey Jack cheese.
 Yum!

-Finally add in a half teaspoon each of salt and white pepper.
-Bring the soup to a boil, reduce the heat and cook for about 10 minutes or until the chicken is cooked through.
+Bring the soup to a boil, reduce the heat and cook for about 10 – 15 minutes or until the chicken is cooked through.

 Serve topped with shredded Monterrey Jack cheese.